Afghanistan: The Last Marxist weighs in; on COVID, socialism, Travelers TV series and art (audio and video recordings)

 Victory is no victory; triumph is no triumph.
 Rather, misery prevails.

 Failure has become success, and success has become failure.
 Ideologues were replaced by technocrats and technocrats by ideologues.
-Baathist state torture poses in retrospect as the only alternative to communitarian violence and civil war; and communitarianism as the only alternative to state repression descendants of the sun.
+Baathist state torture poses in retrospect as the only alternative to communitarian violence and civil war; and communitarianism as the only alternative to state repression.
 Obama was the only alternative to Bush; but only after Bush’s Presidency ended, guaranteeing Obama’s victory as the only “change” that could be “believed in.”
 “Sensible” political opposition to what the Obama campaign called “tactical success within strategic failure” triumphed; but still without undoing either the failure or the success of the war.
 McCain lost because no one wanted to face the war any longer.
 The only clear victims are the dead—and not all of them, for some must be counted among the war’s “victors,” having fallen willingly in pursuit and at least to some achievement of their goals.
 They, and politics.

 And the victors?
 They have buried themselves in lies and crimes of opportunity.